-During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
+• During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education (DE).
 In discussion with a group of year 6 children, they reported that they are happy in school and know what to do if they have any concerns about their well-being.
-However, owing to the action short of strike, the ETI was unable to evaluate fully, the outworking of the arrangements for safeguarding in the school.
+However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.
+The school continues to develop further its policy for relationships and sexuality education, in line with the relevant DE Circular and guidance.